 FOR BEST RESULTS:

 - Please double-space your submission.
 We recommend that you use a 14-point font that is easy to read.
 Cambria, Ariel, and Verdana are all good.
-If you forget, we can fix it for you.
+If you forget, we may fix it for you.

 - Simultaneous submissions accepted.